SarthakVats13/HealthcareSymptomChecker/demo/demo_script.md

 **[Open backend/llm_client.py]**

 "Here's the LLM integration:
-- We use Claude Sonnet 4 for analysis
+- We use Google Gemini 1.5 Flash for analysis
 - The prompt is carefully crafted to prioritize safety and education
 - Temperature is set to 0.3 for consistent responses
 - We request structured JSON output for easy parsing